ctwiebe23/kera/README.md

 Fill template files with structured data.
 ```

+## GLOSSARY

+plate file
+:   A file containing a template; optionally can have the extension .plate

+data file
+:   A file containing structured data; can be either a JSON file or a YAML file

+slot
+:   A string in a plate file that will be replaced with data from a data file

+key
+:   The identifier used to select which value from a data file is used to fill
+    any given slot; the key in a key / value pair

+conditional slot
+:   A slot that has a condition attached to it

+collection slot
+:   A slot whose key points to a collection of nested data

+## FILENAMES

 Template files can have the extension .plate, but any file that isn't a data
 file will be read as a template by default.